mtzgroup/chemcloud-client/README.md

 ## Usage

-- Create a ChemCloud account at [https://chemcloud.mtzlab.com/signup](https://chemcloud.mtzlab.com/signup) (or wherever a ChemCloud Server is running)
+- Create a ChemCloud account at [https://chemcloud.mtzlab.com/signup](https://chemcloud.mtzlab.com/signup) (or the address of the ChemCloud Server you want to communicate with).
 - Instantiate a client
 - Configure client (only required the very first time you use `CCClient`)